Plasma membrane: Definition, Structure, Functions, Composition

 A plasma membrane protects the cell and may be involved in a moment of cell secretion and transmission impulses.

-Plasma membranes permit the exit of nitrogenous waste and other waste either by diffusion or exocytosis.
+Plasma membranes permit the exit of nitrogenous waste and other waste by diffusion or exocytosis.

 Thank you